rackerm4/PsmTreeToSeq-nf/README.md

 ## Known issues
 - Parameters not logged properly
-- Newick trees raise an error when read with Seq-Gen. Currently every newick tree is converted into a nexus tree.
+- Newick trees raise an error when read in with Seq-Gen. Currently every newick tree is converted into a nexus tree.
 All newick tree will be deleted.

 - When ProtractedSpeciationProcess class raises an error, most of the time it's that error below.
 It will be ignored and the next run will start, **but the parameters still get saved**.